-The Start-Up India initiative well-trusted by Indian government has been turning the entrepreneurial tides in economy’s favor.
+The Start-Up India initiative, well-trusted by the Indian government, has been turning the entrepreneurial tides in the economy’s favor.
 The start-up ecosystem in our nation seems to be at the start of a highly lucrative boom cycle.
-With such good tidings in sight, there is an obvious increase in the number of new companies getting registered wide across the nation.
-As important is the decision for folks to start-up a new venture, another equally important factor for them to decide is picking out the right company structure for their business.
+With such good tidings in sight, there is a noticeable increase in the number of new companies getting registered across the nation.
+As important as the decision for people to start a new venture is another equally important factor for them to consider: choosing the right company structure for their business.

 1) One Person Company (OPC) :

-Advantage– Tax holiday for first 3 years under Start-up India Campaign.
-Higher benefits on depreciation and No tax on dividend distribution.
+Advantage– Tax holiday for the first 3 years under the Start-up India Campaign.
+Higher benefits on depreciation and no tax on dividend distribution.

 2) Limited Liability Partnership (LLP) :

-A Limited Liability Partnership Registration ( LLP ) is a new corporate body which is just an extended version of a partnership firm.
-Like a company, LLP stands as a separate entity apart from its partners.
+An LLP registration is a new corporate body that is just an extended version of a partnership firm.
+Like a company, an LLP stands as a separate entity apart from its partners.
 An LLP requires a minimum of 2 designated partners.
-Anyone, who is a citizen of India and runs a business as per law can be registered as an LLP.
-No partner is liable for an independent misconduct of other partners.
-If the liability arises due to partner’s misconduct then the liability is unlimited.
-A statement of accounts should be filed on behalf of LLP every year.
+Anyone who is a citizen of India and runs a business in accordance with the law can be registered as an LLP.
+No partner is liable for the independent misconduct of other partners.
+If liability arises due to the partner’s misconduct, it is unlimited.
+A statement of accounts should be filed on behalf of the LLP every year.

 3. Private Limited Company (PLC) :

-A Private Limited Company Registration can be done with a minimum of two directors and there is no minimum paid up capital.
-Shareholders operate their business themselves and directors can be appointed in a company.
+A Private Limited Company Registration can be done with a minimum of two directors, and no minimum paid-up capital is required.
+Shareholders operate their business themselves, and a company can appoint directors.
 The main advantage of forming a private limited company is its liability, which is limited to the capital contributed to the company.
 Each individual is regarded as an employee of the company.
-The only disadvantage of a private limited company is that an IPO (Initial public offer cannot be made).
-Also the company’s share transfer is restricted to a considerable extent.
-If the creditor lose money due to director’s misconduct, then the director’s individual assets are liable in a company.
+The only disadvantage of a private limited company is that an IPO (Initial Public Offering cannot be made.
+Also, the company’s share transfer is restricted to a considerable extent.
+If the creditor loses money due to the director’s misconduct, then the director’s assets are liable to the company.

-Advantage :– Tax holiday for first 3 years under Start-up India Campaign.
+Advantage:– Tax holiday for the first 3 years under the Start-up India Campaign.
 Higher benefits on depreciation.

 4) Public Limited Company (PLC) :

 Being a Public Limited Company (PLC) is much more complex and is usually reserved for larger companies.
-To be called a PLC a company must have, amongst other things, more than one director and a trading certificate from Companies House.
-PLCs can sell their shares on the stock market so anyone can buy them.
-Whilst it is easier to raise money using this method it also means that the company accounts are in the public domain.
+To be called a PLC, a company must have, amongst other things, more than one director and a trading certificate from Companies House.
+PLCs can sell their shares on the stock market, allowing anyone to buy them.
+Whilst it is easier to raise money using this method, it also means that the company accounts are in the public domain.
 The company must also be audited and make certain information available to Companies House.
 Plus, PLCs can be bought out by other shareholders.